Skip to Content

 Other interesting Ukranian wedding traditions include paying a “ransom” for the bride.
 The groom brings two loaves of bread to the bride’s house and gives them to the family.
 Bread is a symbol of blessing.

-Tradition holds that if the bride’s family does not approve of the groom, they give him a pumpkin, so he does not go away empty handed.
+Tradition holds that if the bride’s family disapproves of the groom, they give him a pumpkin so he does not leave empty-handed.

 Read More About Ukraine